jvassev/ansinetes/README.md

 Systemd units are installed uniformly everywhere but are enabled and started only on the designated nodes.
 If you change the service to node mapping you need to run `kubernetes-up.yaml` and `kubernetes-down.yaml` again.
 Kubelet and Proxy run on every node.

 Api-server is started with `--authorization-mode=ABAC`.
 Have a look at the jsonl policy file for details.

 Every component authenticates to the apiserver using a private key under a service account (mapping the CN to the username).
 The default service account for the kube-system namespace has all privileges.
 Additionally an `admin` user is created and is used by `kubectl`.
 There is also username/password authentication configured for the admin user with default password `pass123`.
 You can change it or add other users to the file `token.csv` before bootstrapping the cluster.

 Thre can be many api-servers running at the same time.
 They run by default on the secure port 6442.
 On every node a ha-proxy is run (on 6443) that load balances between the available api-server.
-As a results kubelte go to https://localhost:6443 to locate the apiserver and you can scale up/down the number of api-servers.
+As a result kubelets go to https://localhost:6443 to locate the apiserver and you can scale up/down the number of api-servers almost transparently.

 Only three add-ons are deployed: Dashboard, DNS and Heapster.
 The add-ons yamls may be touched a bit.

-While not technically an add-on an OpenVPN [service](https://github.com/offlinehacker/openvpn-k8s) is also deployed by default.
+While not technically an add-on an OpenVPN [service](https://github.com/jvassev/openvpn-k8s) is also deployed by default.
 During development it is sometimes very useful to make your workstation part of the Kubernetes service network.
 When you run the playbook `kubernetes-bootstrap.yaml` an openvpn client configuration is re-generated locally.
 You can then "join" the Kubernetes service network using:
 ```bash
 $ sudo openvpn ovpn-client.conf
 Sun Sep 18 22:40:05 2016 OpenVPN 2.3.7 x86_64-pc-linux-gnu [SSL (OpenSSL)] [LZO] [EPOLL] [PKCS11] [MH] [IPv6] built on Jul  8 2015